snguyenthanh/better_profanity/README.md

 ## Note for non-English words
 Due to the library's algorithm, it (now) only supports [ASCII](https://docs.python.org/3/library/string.html#string.ascii_letters) characters.

-Words, such as `аушвиц` and `หญิงชาติชั่ว`, will fails to be checked.
+Words, such as `аушвиц` and `หญิงชาติชั่ว`, will fail to be checked.

 ## Usage
 By default, on the first `.censor()` call, `profanity` initializes a set of words, from [profanity_wordlist.txt](./better_profanity/profanity_wordlist.txt), to be used to compare against the input texts.
 This set of words will be stored in memory (~5MB+).